pbloem/gestalt.ink/proofs.md

 This doesn't just require trust, it requires understanding.
 Just like with any piece of writing, you need to have a clear idea of who your reader is, what their skills are, and what background knowledge they'll possess.

 <aside>This is why things are so difficult as a student.
 Your reader is a teacher.
 They will give you no benefit of the doubt, because you haven't proved yourself yet.
 You are expected to write the whole proof in all its glorious detail.
 Moreover, it's very difficult to understand the mind of your teacher, because of the imbalance of experience.
 Perhaps they will find certain part of your proof trivial and certain parts key.
 But how would you know?
 If you want to play it safe, you'd better write the whole thing out in full.
-The only thing I wish people has told me when I was a student, is that this means your proofs will look nothing like the ones in the textbook.
+The only thing I wish people had told me when I was a student, is that this means your proofs will look nothing like the ones in the textbook.
 </aside>

 You may ask what lies at the extreme end of the spectrum.
 Can any proof be made indefinitely more precise.
 Can every step be divided up into further substeps?
 I think a good benchmark for the most rigorous proof, is the idea of a **formalized proof**.
 These are proofs that are written in such a strict and formalized language, one that looks a lot like a programming language, that a machine can, with no intelligence or intuition, through simple mechanical chaining of rules, verify that the conclusion follows follows from the chain of reasoning.

 Writing formalized proofs is not for the faint of heart.
 These proofs can grow very long, and many things are almost impossible to do in these systems.
 But if you want the ultimate verification that your proof is correct beyond a shadow of doubt, this as close as you'll get.

 However, the dividing line between something that gets you a passing grade and something that is apprently "not a proof" is not just about sufficient rigour.
 My teachers at university did not find my answers sufficiently rigorous, but they probably would refer to the image above as a "visual proof."
 Part of the answer is context, but part of it is also that the visual proof above shows that you have cracked the _central_ puzzle.
 It doesn't serve as a full and rigorous proof, but it does get to the heart of the problem.
-The nice thing about visual proofs is that they eliminate all the window dressing, the really allow you to see what the key insight behind the proof is.
+The nice thing about visual proofs is that they eliminate all the window dressing, they really allow you to see what the key insight behind the proof is.

 It's a bit like a master painter setting out the broad strokes of a composition in 15 minutes, and leaving the details for their assistant to finish over the next days.
 The assistant did all the work, but the strokes that the master painted form the essence of the painting.

 <aside>That's what the master would say, at least.
 </aside>

 Clearly, that kind of distinction is very subtle, and far too subjective for the purposes of a homework exercise.
-When you are starting out writing proofs, I suggest you simply write the most completely and rigorous proof you can.
+When you are starting out writing proofs, I suggest you simply write the most complete and rigorous proof you can.
 Over time, you will start to see the wood for the trees, and you will begin to separate the main idea from the admin and the housekeeping.

 The more you practice, the more you will gravitate towards judiciously leaving things out.
 Partly to economize on space, partly to help readers focus on the main idea.
 You may even try flourishes like visual proofs.
 But such flourishes must be _earned_.
 You can do that when you have shown that you are not hiding anything in the parts of the proof you leave out.
 You should, in principle, always have the full rigorous proof worked out in your head, before you decide which parts to put on paper.